-Usually there is extended family involvement during the wedding phase but after that you may want a different level of involvement with your extended family.
+Usually there is extensive family involvement during the wedding phase but after that you may want a different level of involvement with your relatives.

 Do you get along with your family or your fiancés parents or their siblings?
 How much time do you want to spend with them once you're married?

 How much emotional or financial involvement will you feel comfortable with as time goes by?
 How about after children arrive?

 Are you and your fiancé on the same page about this?

 In PreMarital Counseling we can discuss this, if you like, and I will help you come to an agreement and get on the same page going forward.

 Friends ~ Yours...
 Mine...
 Ours...

 Well, this is often a hot topic in marriage!
 It’s a treasure to have old friends who knew you when.
 Your future spouse, however, may see it differently.